The-California-Tech/california-tech/content/2024/04/26/donuts-sit-in.md

   - categories
   - recent
 summary: >-
+    Caltech students plan to hold a peaceful protest about the ongoing Israel-Palestine conflict to take place Monday April 29th 10:30am–12:00pm.
 ---

 **Editors’ Note: this article will be updated throughout the day as events unfold.**